You may have studied elsewhere for all or part of a qualification and wish to progress or complete here at New College Swindon.

 In cases where you studied some time ago or your qualification is out of date, we may not be able to accept you with APL.
-This is because courses change over time and we may have the necessary information to conduct adequate mapping, or your prior knowledge may not be sufficient to meet current professional standards.
+This is because courses change over time and we may not have the necessary information to conduct adequate mapping, or your prior knowledge may not be sufficient to meet current professional standards.

 In all cases, we must be assured that you have the same knowledge as students studying the whole course with us, and are therefore fully prepared for the next academic level and subject areas, and will not be disadvantaged in any way by transferring to our course.

 Oxford Brookes University information on Accreditation of Prior Learning can be found here.

 To find out details of the University of Gloucestershire’s APL processes please email email@example.com.

 This includes knowledge and skills gained through other experiences such as working, volunteering or interests.
 It can also be used to demonstrate that you already have the skills and knowledge for a particular Module or Unit of study, and if evidenced sufficiently, can allow exemption of that particular Module or Unit.